SCCapstone/iTipper/README.md

     Android Studio installs the app on the AVD and starts the emulator.
 You now see "Hello, World!" displayed in the app.

+# Testing

+Unit tests are integrated with JUnit.
+Instrumented tests are run and supported by Espresso.
+The tests can either be run from inside of Android Studio or from the command line.

+# In Android Studio

+Once the repository is cloned, unit tests can be run from the project directory view.
+Locate app > java > com (test).
+Right click, then select "Run 'Tests in 'com''".

+For instrumented tests, either connect an Android device or set up an emulator (help with setting up an emulator can be found [here](https://developer.android.com/studio/run/emulator)).
+Locate app > java > com (androidTest), right click, "Run 'Tests in 'com''".

+# From a command line interface

+From the project folder (top directory):

+Run unit tests with:
+./gradlew test

+To run instrumented tests, connect an Android device.
+Then enter:
+./gradlew connectedAndroidTest

 ## Authors

  * [@TylerPChambers (Tyler Chambers)](https://github.com/TylerPChambers)